sgibson91/binderhub-deploy-gke/README.md

 ## Usage

-This repo can be run locally, by pulling and executing the container image, or as "Platform as a Service" through the "Deploy to Azure" button in the ["Deploy to Azure" Button](#deploy-to-azure-button) section.
+This repo can be run locally, by pulling and executing the container image, or as "Platform as a Service" through the "Cloud Run" button in the ["Cloud Run" Button](#cloud-run-button) section.

 To use these scripts locally, clone this repo and change into the directory.